This post is a subject that is very important to me. Please note, I am not a nutritionist or a doctor. I am writing this from my personal experience.

-Not only have I had my own personal struggle with food, that includes not eating for extended periods of time and horrible eating habits that I still strive to fight, but I have a lot of people in my life who fight a battle with weight and some who just fight the pressure of having the ideal body for whatever niche they fit into.
+I have struggled with food, which includes not eating for extended periods and horrible eating habits that I still strive to fight.
+I also have many people in my life who fight a battle with weight and some who resist the pressure of having the ideal body for whatever niche they fit into.

 It wasn’t even a logical thought process in hindsight, to equate health to how much you weigh and in turn eat less.
-On top of that I was in college and many already know how hard it is to be healthy in college especially when you have no previous experience.
+On top of that, I was in college, and many already know how hard it is to be healthy in school especially when you have no previous experience.

 Learning that Food is not the problem

 Taking the time to learn about nutrition and talk to those who study it gave me an opportunity to learn that food didn’t have to be my enemy.
 That skinny wasn’t always healthy or fit.

 - Eating real food.
 As much as we like to think that everyone can easily do this, I’d like to remind you that it’s not always easy for poor and working-class people to do this.
 So please don’t just assume people are lazy.
 I have often heard that staying away from the inside aisles of the store is the best.
 I tend to agree but also profoundly believe in knowing what is on the label.
 Check the resource list below to find a link that discusses how to read the nutritional facts and ingredient labels.
 Also, let us not forget portion sizes are a factor as well.

 - Exercise.
 This is individualized, so start slow, do the best you can, modify when needed, and don’t push yourself too much.
 Find a fitness studio that fits you, or even use videos, apps, and YouTube.